CricketBr/Crickets-Shorthand-Site/orthic_consolidated.md

 - Minimal guidance for studying.
 - Insufficient material at each chapter.
 Some rules may not appear in the passages chosen.

 This guide addresses the first problem.
 [Cricket’s Shorthand Tips](https://docs.google.com/document/d/1zUC87XQtrLZB-0UZuWFSu_Sjv29id98xBRUQH7nsmrw/edit?usp=sharing) addresses the second, somewhat.
 The third, however, requires more work than any are willing to do.
-Once you've practiced the rules, the exercises from other shorthand books .
+Once you've practiced Orthic's rules, the exercises from other shorthand books can be used.
+They focus on just a few rules at a time.

 This collection of publications does one thing better than most other shorthand books.
 It shows the writing of more than one person.
 Callandar, while a bit messy, follows the standard rules.
-Stevens begins neatly, then his hand tires by the end of the longer works.
+Stevens is similar in form, but begins neatly, then his hand tires by the end of the longer works.
 He does things that, while not important enough to be rules, make similar outlines a bit more distinct, for easier reading.
 Clarey's writing is very loopy.
 Seeing this variety encourages students to experiment for themselves rather than trying to duplicate shapes exactly.
-If you can read it, the it's written well-enough.
+If you can read it, then it's written well-enough.
+It would be nice if there was a firm line dividing "everyone knows" from "optional" but there isn't.

 I encourage all writers to share their writing, and look at their colleagues' samples.
 Sources include (orthic.shorthand.fun), https://www.reddit.com/r/orthic/ , https://www.reddit.com/r/shorthand/ , and the Discord International Shorthand Society.